saucelabs/sauce-docs/docs/testfairy/sdk/tf-production.md

 #### Option 1: Calling [TestFairy begin] only in DEBUG

 Without a call to [TestFairy begin], the SDK is not initialized.
 An uninitialized SDK won't consume any memory, won't open sockets, and won't catch uncaught exceptions.
 Even though it does not impact your app in any way, the SDK is still linked with your app.
-This is the easiest option.

 ##### Objective-C